 Italian betting, sports and media stakeholders have been left perplexed, following the Council of Ministers approval of the directive to introduce a blanket ban on gambling/betting advertising.

 Reviewed on Monday, the Council of Ministers would approve Deputy PM Luigi Di Maio’s draft mandate, which introduces an outright ban on all forms of gambling (except the state’s national lottery) across all media platforms and sporting institutions/clubs.

-Despite introducing a ‘dignity decree’, which allows betting advertisers to fulfil existing marketing contracts secured beyond January 2019, it appears that the Lega- 5 Star coalition government has triggered its ‘nightmare scenario’ for Italian gambling.
+Despite introducing a ‘transitional period’, which allows betting advertisers to fulfil existing marketing contracts secured beyond January 2019, it appears that the Lega- 5 Star coalition government has triggered its ‘nightmare scenario’ for Italian gambling.